Click here for Curriculum Vitae

 Vincent Katz and Vivien Bittencourt's video documentary, Man in the Woods: The Art of Rudy Burckhardt, was screened at the 22nd Montreal International Festival of Films on Art, 2004.
 Their film, Kiki Smith: Squatting The Palace, was shown at the Film Forum in New York, the 25th Montreal International Festival of Films on Art, 2007, and other film festivals.

-Currently an instructor at the Yale University School of Art, Katz has also taught courses in the Art Writing MFA program at the School of Visual Arts (New York), the Summer Writing Program at Naropa University (Boulder, Colorado), the University of Campinas (Brazil), and The Poetry Project (New York).
+Katz has taught at the Yale University School of Art, in the Art Writing MFA program at the School of Visual Arts (New York), the Summer Writing Program at Naropa University (Boulder, Colorado), the University of Campinas (Brazil), and The Poetry Project (New York).
 He lives in New York City where he curates the Readings in Contemporary Poetry series at Dia Art Foundation.